RayyanNafees/diary/z- EliteClub/Club Todos.md

 	2. Also tell who the group is for in the group description and they can change their roles provided they stand up tot he expectations of responsibilities of that specific role
 	3. Add all the members interested in their specific groups
 	4. Have some for notifications, queries etc
-3. Ask Talha & Ashar if they are willing to participate in the club, infact ask everyone for their participation and roles
+3. Ask Talha & Ashar if they are willing to participate in the club
+	1. infact ask everyone for their participation and roles
+	2. Take a quiz of everyone teaching a particular subject and let others judge it
+	3. rearrange if needed to switch roles to those better suited and more passionate
 4. Create a github organisation
 	1. Create repositories of all the software and hardware projects undertaking
 	2. Add their tech-stack, features & specs in their README.md together with the places of test & research for making the project success